UCLM-PAFyC/point_cloud_3d/README.md

 Current funcionalities:
 - Create Project
 - Import point cloud files (LAS/LAZ) selecting attributes
-- Edit points' class using 2D/3D tools or values for attribute class_new changed with any QGIS' tool
+- Edit point classes using 2D/3D tools or values for attribute class_new changed with any QGIS' tool
 - Delete points
 - Export changes to original point cloud files
 - Perform some LAStools processes in an optimized way